Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Discussion

-When comparing the RP criteria that do have an actual impact on the RP decisions made, there is a difference between the seven RP criteria in how strong of an impact each criterion has, as shown in Table~\ref{tab:summary} (column Estimate) and the replication package.
-Two criteria have a strong impact on the RP decisions, namely Team priority and Criticality (Critical Feature).
-Team priority has the strongest impact on the RP decisions (with an estimate of $1.22$), while Criticality has an estimate of $0.62$.
-The remaining five RP criteria have a small impact with an estimate between $-0.29$ and $0.19$.
-The finding that Team priority (i.e., the teams’ expert opinion\slash experiences\slash subjective opinion) has the strongest impact on RP decisions is in line with the literature~\citep{Olsson2014, Walid2016} which suggest that RP decisions are commonly based on previous experiences and opinions.
+When comparing the RP criteria that do have an actual impact on the RP decisions made, there is a difference between the seven RP criteria in how strong of an impact each criterion had, as shown in Table~\ref{tab:summary} (column Estimate) and in the replication package.
+Two criteria had a strong impact on the RP decisions, namely Team priority and Critical Feature.
+Team priority had the strongest impact on the RP decisions (with an estimate of $1.22$), while Critical Feature had an estimate of $0.62$.
+The remaining five RP criteria had a small impact with an estimate between $-0.29$ and $0.19$.
+The finding that Team priority (i.e., the teams’ expert opinion\slash experiences\slash subjective opinion) had the strongest impact on RP decisions is in line with the literature~\citep{Olsson2014, Walid2016} which suggest that RP decisions are commonly based on previous experiences and opinions.